wlach/orangutan/README.md

     sleep [duration in msec]

+* Key down: Simulates a press down of the specified key.
+Syntax:

+    keydown [key number]

+* Key up: Simulates a release of the specified key.
+Syntax:

+    keyup [key number]

 An example script file which fairly simulates a double tap, then a pan gesture, then a sleep for two seconds on a Galaxy Nexus in landscape mode might be: